Azza1070/AIPs/AIPS/aip-1.md

 <!-- -->

--   Implementations - The implementations must be completed before any AIP is given status “Final”, but it need not be completed before the AIP is accepted.
+-   Implementations - The implementations must be completed before any AIP is given “Final” status, but it need not be completed before the AIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of “rough consensus and running code” is still useful when it comes to resolving many discussions of API details.

 <!-- -->